ladral/food-diary/apps/food-diary-api/README.md

 ## Start the application
 1. copy the dev.env file and save it as .env: `cp dev.env .env`
 2. apply db migrations `python manage.py migrate`
+3. seed food categories to database `python manage.py seed_food_category`
+4. seed food and their synonymes to database `python manage.py seed_food_and_synonymes`
-3. create superuser `python manage.py createsuperuser` (follow the instructions to create the superuser)
+5. create superuser `python manage.py createsuperuser` (follow the instructions to create the superuser)
-4. serve web application in development mode (the env file will be loaded automatically): `python manage.py runserver`
+6. serve web application in development mode (the env file will be loaded automatically): `python manage.py runserver`
-5. terminate the application: `ctrl + c`
+7. terminate the application: `ctrl + c`

 ## Docker